The Best Dog Food for Dachshunds (Review) in 2020

 NO meat by-products, corn, wheat, soy, artificial flavors or preservatives

-High-quality from meat is the primary ingredient of this dry dog food from Blue Buffalo.
+High-quality protein from meat is the primary ingredient of this dry dog food from Blue Buffalo.
 Supplementing this is a combination of whole grains, vegetables, and fruit.
 You can rest assured that it does not contain meat by-products, artificial flavors or preservatives.
 Designed for small adult dogs like dachshunds, this dog food provides an excellent source of energy for the active lifestyle of your canine companion.

 Also included are LifeSource Bits, which are made up of antioxidants, vitamins, and minerals picked by vets and animal nutritionists.